SmartableAI/election/_news/2021-08-11-donald-trump-jr-tried-to-come-for-erykah-badu-and-michael-rapaport-isnt-having-it.md

     isCached: true

 related:
-  - title: "Donald Trump Jr. Tried to Come for Erykah Badu, and Michael Rapaport Isn’t Having it"
+  - title: "Donald Trump Jr. Tried to Come for Erykah Badu and Michael Rappaport Isn’t Having it"
     excerpt: "On Monday, the former First Brat shared a photo on Twitter comparing neo-soul superstar and Dallas native Erykah Badu to a photo of Dave Chappelle dressed as ‘80s music star Rick James, presumably because she was wearing a head piece."
     publishedDateTime: 2021-08-10T23:25:00Z
     webUrl: "https://www.dallasobserver.com/music/donald-trump-jr-fails-miserably-while-trying-to-come-for-erykah-badu-on-twitter-12192481"